Solids, Liquids & Gases

 We use toys to discover the push & pull forces that make them move.

-Find out that energy is required to create the unbalanced force.
+We find out that energy is required to create the unbalanced force.

 * Types of forces: push & pull